FAIRmat-NFDI/nomad-docs/docs/tutorial/upload_publish.md

 !!! warning "The relationship between a dataset and its data"
-    While the creation or handling of a dataset does not affect the processing of its data (i.e. uploads or entries), this comes with the caveat that newly generated identifiers (e.g. `dataset_id` or `datasets`) will not be updated in the entries data either.
+    While the creation or handling of a dataset does not affect the processing of its data (i.e. uploads or entries), this comes with the caveat that newly generated identifiers (e.g. `metadata.datasets`) will not be updated in the entries data either.
     To ensure any modification are reflected there, trigger *reprocessing* another time.
     This will also update the time stamp.
     This is only viable for unpublished entries.